Narrabeen: Lagoon and catchment

 both declared as EECs, see the List of endangered ecological communities in NSW and Native Vegetation (2016).
 Narrabeen Lagoon Trail is an 8.6 km path around the lagoon.

 Sport and recreation

 The Sydney Institute of Sport is based in Narrabeen and has recently become the headquarters of the Manly-Warringah Sea Eagles rugby league club.
 North Narrabeen beach is commonly used for surfing competitions.

 Education

-Narrabeen is home to three primary schools and one high school: